-GED Test is the most popular test amongst High School Equivalency exams.
-The GED Test was created in 1942 and it has changed the lives of more than 20 million people in 77 years.
+The GED test is the most popular High School Equivalency exam.
+Founded in 1942, it has changed the lives of more than 20 million people over the past eight decades.

 In most states, the GED (or General Education Development) test is used for HSE (high school equivalency) testing purposes.

-The GED® test includes four independent modules, or subtests, that need to be completed within a 2-year time frame (in practically all states).
+The GED® test includes four independent modules, or subtests, that can be taken one at a time and in any desired order.

-The GED exam offers people who couldn’t finish their regular high school education another shot at earning a credential that is in North America and many other countries recognized as equivalent to a common HS diploma by the vast majority of employers, government agencies, and institutions of higher education.
+The GED exam offers people who couldn’t finish their regular high school education another shot at earning a credential that is in North America and many other countries recognized as equivalent to a common high school diploma by the vast majority of employers, government agencies, and institutions of higher education.

 Once you pass the GED exam, you’ll receive the GED diploma, a valuable certificate that will allow you to advance your career or continue your education.